thanks to Vladimir Putin, the LNG sector in the United States has never been better

 Above all, the war in Ukraine has radically changed the energy situation in the European Union and convinced Brussels to make this crisis an accelerator of the energy transition which aims in particular to do without Russian hydrocarbons.
 This is the meaning of the REPowerEU plan, which aims to invest more in the production of electricity from renewable energies (solar and wind), nuclear or even hydrogen than in infrastructures dedicated to hydrocarbons.

 “With our France 2030 plan, we will continue to invest, innovate and deploy ecology on an industrial scale.
-And after the law aimed at accelerating the deployment of renewable energies, the nuclear law will mark the launch of the construction of new power plants on our territory”also recalled Emmanuel Macron, during his wishes to the nation on December 31.
+And following the law aimed at accelerating the deployment of renewable energies, the nuclear law will mark the launch of the construction of new power plants on our territory”also recalled Emmanuel Macron, during his wishes to the nation on December 31.

 Focus on alternatives